 The Department of Music faculty combine a passion for teaching with a vast range of composing, performing, teaching, production, and audio engineering experience.
 Below are some of the faculty and staff members that work most closely with majors in the Music Production & Recording Arts program.

 TODD COLEMAN is the Coordinator of Music Production & Recording Arts at Elon University.
 He is a composer and bass player (contra bass and bass guitar).
 His music has been performed by the Minnesota Orchestra, Buffalo Philharmonic Orchestra, Civic Orchestra of Chicago and university ensembles throughout the United States, with commissions for orchestra, wind ensemble, chamber music and electronic music.
 He earned his M.M. and D.M.A. in composition at the Eastman School of Music studying with Joseph Schwantner, Christopher Rouse and Augusta Read Thomas.
 Much of Coleman’s creative work blurs the boundaries between artistic disciplines, exploiting the intersection of technology and the arts.
-He is currently serving a five-year term on the Board of Advisors for the Barlow Endowment for Music Composition.
+He recently completed a five-year term on the Board of Advisors for the Barlow Endowment for Music Composition.